-A. Eligible applicants include those listed below that are located in Oregon and are involved with tourism promotion and development and are able to conduct tourism-related marketing for each region.

-- 1. Nonprofit entities

-- 2. Government entities

-- 3. Federally recognized tribes

-- 4. For-profit businesses

-B. The entity must have considerable knowledge of the entire region, strong rapport with regional stakeholders and demonstrate capacity to work with its regional stakeholder base to achieve outcomes that benefit the regional tourism economy.
-The entity must demonstrate that it can fulfill the requirements of the multi-year RCTP contract.

-C. The entity must demonstrate that it does not have a strong geographic bias, as RCTP stipulates that the entity must work with the entire region as a whole.

-D. As it pertains to the RCTP budget, the entity must use RCTP funds to deliver on an approved regional plan intended to benefit the region and the tourism industry without respect to membership standing or dues payments.
-Entity must verify investing RCTP funds in this manner if requested by Travel Oregon.

-E. The entity must have the human and technical resources required to meet stakeholder needs and act in the interest of the tourism industry.

-F. The entity must have at least two-years experience working in the region.

-G. The entity must have authority to enter into multi-year contracts with a willingness to comply with all RCTP guidelines and program requirements.

-H. The entity must have history of ethical business operation and successful organization management.

-I. The entity must have have read and understand the program guidelines, agree to comply with those guidelines and respond to an RFQ or other application process, as may be required by the OTC.
+- A. Eligible applicants include those listed below that are in Oregon and are involved with tourism promotion and development and can conduct tourism-related marketing for each region. - 1.
+Nonprofit entities - 2.
+Government entities - 3.
+Federally recognized tribes - 4.
+For-profit businesses - B. The entity must have considerable knowledge of the entire region, strong rapport with regional stakeholders and demonstrate capacity to work with its regional stakeholder base to achieve outcomes that benefit the regional tourism economy.
+The entity must demonstrate that it can fulfill the requirements of the multiyear RCTP contract. - C. The entity must work on behalf of the entire region.
+Any bias towards portions of region, membership or dues paying businesses is not allowed. - D. As it pertains to the RCTP budget, the entity must use RCTP funds to deliver on an approved regional plan intended to benefit the region and the tourism industry without respect to membership standing or dues payments.
+Entity must be able to verify investing RCTP funds in this manner if requested by Travel Oregon. - E. The entity must have the human and technical resources required to meet stakeholder needs and act in the interest of the tourism industry. - F. The entity must have at least two-years marketing, sales OR development experience working within the region. - G. The entity must have authority to enter into multi-year contracts with a willingness to comply with all RCTP guidelines and program requirements. - H. The entity must have history of ethical business operation and successful organization management. - I. The entity must have read and understand the program guidelines, agree to comply with those guidelines and respond to an RFQ/RFP or other application process, as may be required by the OTC.

+J. Entity must demonstrate support via documentation from regional stakeholders.
+Documentation should include letters of support from each category of stakeholder groups listed on page 7.

-QUALIFICATIONS - PREFERRED (Not Required)
+QUALIFICATIONS - PREFERRED

-A. The entity should be of sufficient financial stability to operate independently of RCTP resources.

-B. RCTP resources should not constitute more than 75 percent of the entity's entire budget.
-Consideration will be given for in-kind contribution of time and resources.

-C. The entity should have a publicly accessible office space sufficient to conduct meetings with industry and regional stakeholders.

-D. The entity should have a full-time staff greater than one full-time employee.

-E. The entity should have demonstrated successful experience working in a complex environment, ability to meet demanding deadlines and juggle competing priorities.

-F. The entity should have demonstrated ability to maintain positive working relationships in the target region with a diverse array of partners.

-G. The entity should have demonstrated track record of successfully managing annual budgets larger than \$100,000.

-H. The entity should have demonstrated experience in leveraging multiple sources of funding.

-I. The entity should have the ability to conduct meetings and work face-to-face with regional stakeholders for at least three out of five days per week.
+- A. The entity should be financially stable in order to operate independently of RCTP resources. - B. RCTP resources should not constitute more than 75 percent of the entity's entire budget.
+Consideration will be given for in-kind contribution of time and resources. - D. The entity should have a full-time staff greater than one full-time employee. - E. The entity should have demonstrated successful experience working in a complex environment, ability to meet demanding deadlines and manage competing priorities. - F. The entity should have demonstrated ability to maintain positive working relationships in the target region with a diverse array of partners. - G. The entity should have demonstrated track record of successfully managing annual budgets larger than \$100,000. - H. The entity should have demonstrated experience in leveraging multiple sources of funding. - I. The entity should have the ability to conduct meetings and work with regional stakeholders for at least three out of five days per week. - J. The entity should have at least two-years tourism marketing, sales and development experience working within the region. - K. The entity should designate an accessible office space within the region; adequate to conduct meetings with industry and regional stakeholders. - L. Entity should demonstrate that they have a diversity, equity, and inclusion strategy as part of their business practices.